Sea snails show impact of more acidic ocean

 And although the snails did not necessarily die, it increased their vulnerability to predators and infection which could affect other parts of the food chain.

-"The corrosive properties of the water caused shells of live animals to be severely dissolved and this demonstrates how vulnerable pteropods are," said lead author Nina Bednaršek, from the NOAA.
+"The corrosive properties of the water caused shells of live animals to be severely dissolved and this demonstrates how vulnerable pteropods are," said lead author Nina Bednarek, from the NOAA.

 "Ocean acidification, resulting from the addition of human-induced carbon dioxide, contributed to this dissolution."